domainmod/domainmod/README.md

 ## Cron Job Installation (Optional)
-Included with Domain Manger are multiple cron jobs to help keep things running smoothly.
+Included with DomainMOD are multiple cron jobs to help keep things running smoothly.
 The cron jobs are completely optional, and they can be triggered at whatever frequency you wish.

 The first cron job will update the conversion rates for all active currencies.